moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

 **Additional References for You**

 - [Service Kits](https://partners.gitlab.com/prm/English/c/Channel_Service_Packages) (Portal Assets)
-  - We have developed service kits for you including sample Statements of Work (SOWs) and Levl of Effort (LOEs).
+  - We have developed service kits for you including sample Statements of Work (SOWs) and Level of Effort (LOEs).
 - [Delivery Kits](https://gitlab.com/gitlab-org/professional-services-automation/delivery-kits) (Portal Assets)
   - These delivery kits are what our internal PS teams use for customer projects.
 Go grab what you need!